g00glen00b/dimitri.codes/src/posts/2016-01-09-2015-year-overview/index.md

 ---
 title: "2015: Year overview"
 date: "2016-01-09"
+categories: ["General"]
 ---

 The last day of 2015 is almost two weeks ago, time is going fast, that's for sure.
 Around this time you see a lot of year reviews, awards for that year are being held, ... .
 Me?
-I'm going to review what happened on **wordpress.g00glen00b.be** as well.
+I'm going to review what happened on **dimitr.im** as well.

 ### A lot more visitors